-The government has announced that it plans to put an end to 'no fault' section 21 evictions by changing existing legislation.
-Landlords will still be able to issue you with a section 21 possession notice until new legislation comes into effect.
+The Government has announced that it plans to put an end to 'no fault' section 21 evictions by changing existing legislation.
+Landlords will still be able to issue you with a section 21 notice until new legislation comes into effect.
 If you receive a section 21 notice from your landlord, seek advice from Shelter or Citizens Advice.
-If you are eligible for legal aid, you can also contact Civil Legal Advice for free and confidential advice.